mattschlosser/bus/README.md

 Here is where data about buses should be stored.

 Due to large file size, the `bus.db` file cannot be uploaded to GitHub.
+However, try the demo to try out the interface and api